eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

 ~~~~~~~~~~~~~~~~~~~

 At the time of writing this document, Eclipse Cyclone DDS supports
-Linux, macOS, and Windows and is known to work on FreeRTOS, QNX and the
+Linux, macOS, and Windows and is known to work on FreeRTOS, QNX, and the
-solaris-like Openindiana OS.
+Solaris-like Openindiana OS.

 To build the Cyclone DDS implementation, the following software should
 be installed on your machine: